AutoLabModena/Spatial-Sampling/README.md

 # Spatial-Sampling

-This repository provides codes and examples of use of the Spatial Sampling (SS) algorithm.
+This repository provides codes and examples of use of the Spatial Sampling (SS) algorithm. <br>
+The SS algorithm takes as input a time serie and provides as output the correspondig geometric path, filtering time discrepancies as speed variations or pauses.
+It does so by filtering the points on the input trajectory such that the obtained samples are equally-distanced, given a desired distance specified by a parameter $\delta$.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/b4627ec6-be7a-4cf0-8958-7bca90fa15e5" width="300" />